-The seat console underneath the front passenger seat has space for up to two supply batteries.
-As a standard, each vehicle is equipped with one battery which is secured by using a 50 A fuse.
+The stowing space of the bench seat in the side seating group has enough room for up to two supply batteries.
+As standard, each vehicle is equipped with one battery which is also secured with a 50 A fuse.

 AGM battery